How To Upgrade Your iMac with an SSD (2024 updated)

 Introduction

-After you have upgraded the RAM the only other speed bottleneck is the mechanical hard drive.
+After you have upgraded the RAM the only other speed bottleneck is the mechanical hard drive or fushion drive.
 Upgrade to an SSD and you can make your Mac run like new.
 Applications will open quicker, starting up is snappy, and the overall result is extending the life of your Mac.

 Replacing your mechanical hard drive with an SSD, and you will experience an incredible increase in speed.
 That is what this guide is all about.
 A RAM upgrade is easy, a iMac SSD upgrade is a bit harder, but after reading this guide you'll be an expert with all the knowledge to make an SSD upgrade simple.